tzparf/Temperate_Rianforest_Project/README.md

 This project uses RCP8.5 UKCP18 data to see how the climatic variables listed above change between the baseline period 1981 - 2000 and the future of 2061 - 2080.

+# Notes on code

+Some netCDF files could not be uplaoded due to their size. but the rasters have already been created from these netCDFs so ignore script 1e.

+For more notes on code, see Admin/notes script